 Free school meals

-Do I qualify for free school meals
+Support for children who receive free school meals

-- Income Based Jobseekers Allowance (IBJSA)
+- Income Based Jobseekers Allowance

 - Income-related Employment and Support Allowance

-- Support under part VI of the Immigration and Asylum Act 1999; or
+- Support under part VI of the Immigration and Asylum Act 1999

 - The Guarantee element of State Pension Credit